Café Society (2016 film)

-Café Society is a 2016 American romantic comedy-drama film written and directed by Woody Allen.
+Café Society is a 2016 American romantic comedy drama film written and directed by Woody Allen.
 It stars Jesse Eisenberg, Kristen Stewart, Steve Carell, Jeannie Berlin, Blake Lively, Parker Posey, Corey Stoll, and Ken Stott.
 The plot follows a young man who moves to Hollywood in the 1930s, where he falls in love with the assistant to his uncle, a powerful talent agent.

 The film had its premiere at the Cannes Film Festival on May 11, 2016, and was theatrically released in the United States on July 15, 2016, by Amazon Studios and Lionsgate.
 It received generally positive reviews and grossed $43 million.
 It received nomination at the Golden Eagle Award in 2017 for Best Foreign Language Film.

 Plot

 Bobby Dorfman is the youngest son of a Jewish family in New York City in the 1930s.
 His elder sister Evelyn is a married school teacher, while his elder brother Ben is a gangster.
 Discontented with working for his father, a jeweler, Bobby decides to move to Hollywood, where he takes a job running menial errands for his uncle Phil, a powerhouse talent agent.

 Phil introduces Bobby to his secretary Veronica, nicknamed Vonnie, who is tasked with helping Bobby settle into Hollywood.
 Bobby is drawn to her unpretentiousness as opposed to most young women living in Hollywood, and falls deeply in love with her.
 She rebuffs his advances, telling him she has a journalist boyfriend named Doug.
 In reality, "Doug" is Phil, with whom Vonnie is carrying on an illicit romance; he promises to divorce his wife and marry her.

 On the first-year "paper anniversary" of their affair, Vonnie gives Phil a letter written and signed by Rudolph Valentino as a gift.
 However, Phil proceeds to tell her that he is incapable of divorcing his wife, so he ends the affair.
 Vonnie subsequently surrenders to Bobby's love for her and their friendship turns into a romance.

-A forlorn Phil confides in Bobby about his affair—without naming his mistress—before telling him he has determined to divorce his wife.
+A forlorn Phil confides in Bobby about his affair—without naming his mistress—before telling him that he is determined to divorce his wife.
 Bobby passingly mentions his relationship with Vonnie and his intention to marry her and return to New York.
 Phil begins petitioning Vonnie privately to leave Bobby and marry him instead.

 While having a conversation with Phil in his office, Bobby notices the Valentino letter.
-Recognizing it from Vonnie's account about her breakup with "Doug", he confronts her and asks her to choose between himself and Phil.
+Recognizing it from Vonnie's account on her breakup with "Doug", he confronts her and asks her to choose between himself and Phil.
 Vonnie chooses Phil.
 A heartbroken Bobby returns to New York City where he begins to run a high-end nightclub with his gangster brother, Ben.
 It soon becomes a famous hangout for the rich and powerful, from politicians to gangsters.
-Bobby meets divorcée Veronica Hayes at the nightclub, and they begin dating, soon getting married and starting a family together.
+Bobby meets divorcée Veronica Hayes at the nightclub, and they begin dating, soon getting married.